-Ellen DeGeneres & Portia de Rossi Meet 20 Rescued Orphaned Elephants At Sanctuary In Kenya
+Ellen DeGeneres & Portia De Rossi Meet 20 Rescued Orphaned Elephants At Sanctuary In Kenya

 Once again, Ellen DeGeneres is proving her love for animals to the world.

-As many fans will recall, Ellen spearheaded the #BeKindToElephants Campaign shortly after President Trump announced that he would be stopping the Obama-era ban, which restricted elephants from being imported from places like Zimbabwe and Zambia.
+As many fans will recall, Ellen spearheaded the #BeKindToElephants campaign shortly after President Trump announced that he would be stopping the Obama-era ban, which restricted elephants from being imported from places like Zimbabwe and Zambia.
 The Huffington Post reports that after receiving a ton of backlash for his controversial move, he put things on hold.

 But, that did not stop Ellen DeGeneres, an avid animal lover, from taking a stance to protect elephants across the world.
-Thus the #BeKindToElephants Campaign was born and through the campaign, Ellen promised to donate money to the nonprofit organization, The David Sheldrick Wildlife Trust.
+Thus the #BeKindToElephants campaign was born and through the campaign, Ellen promised to donate money to the nonprofit organization, The David Sheldrick Wildlife Trust.

 “Elephants show compassion, sympathy, social intelligence, self awareness.
 They’re excellent at learning abilities.
 All the things I have yet to see in this president,” DeGeneres said in a short video promoting her latest effort.